-If you are providing voluntary cost share, you may describe it in the budget justification.
+If you provide voluntary cost share, you may describe it in the budget justification to contextualize the project.
 Do not include voluntary cost share on the Research and Related Budget form.

-If you are requesting federal matching funds, identify which activities your required cost share will support, and the expected source(s) of funding.
-Refer to the NEH Federal Matching Funds Guidelines to learn about allowable third party-non-federal gifts.
+If you request federal matching funds, identify which activities your required cost share supports, and the expected source(s) of funding.
+Refer to the NEH Federal Matching Funds Guidelines to learn about which third-party, non-federal gifts you can use for matching purposes.